BrewBlox/brewblox-documentation/tech_specs/component_definitions.md

 Controller <-> service layer communication is already specced, and outside the scope of this document.

-Some points of interest:
-* Some data should only be sent if changed
-* The dashboard layer prefers data associated with UI block names, not controller object names

-TODO
+Specing of serialization and schemas of service <-> UI data transfer is still TODO.

 ### Component Serialization

-For the purposes of serialization, processes, and UI blocks should all be capable of serialization without their parents.
+For the purposes of serialization, views, and UI blocks should all be capable of serialization without their parents.
 Two modes of serialization should be offered: with and without hardware associations.

-Dashboard persistence requires saving hardware associations, but configurations shared between users should not have to assume that hardware mappings are perfectly identical.
+View persistence requires saving hardware associations, but configurations shared between users should not have to assume that hardware mappings are perfectly identical.

 ## Data Collection